BarelyMiSSeD/Quake-Live-Rcon/README.md

 The QuakeLiveRcon.exe is the file I made, the libzmq.dll is the communications protocol 0mq that Quake Live Servers use.
-It can be found at: http://www.zeromq.org
+It can be found at: http://www.zeromq.org The Newtonsoft.Json.dll file is for parsing some information from the server, the file can be downloaded at: https://www.newtonsoft.com/json

 When you run the program you will have to add servers to it.
 Click on 'Edit Servers' and enter your servers.
 When servers are save a file named QuakeLiveServers.ini will be